-Some participants in the Needs Assessment survey discussed difficulties in affording phone service, and others were unaware of LifeLine.84 The Joint Commenters claim the 2022 California LifeLine Program Assessment presents additional findings that TTY users are under-utilizing LifeLine, and that LifeLine-eligible individuals with other disabilities may be as well.85
+Some participants in the Needs Assessment survey discussed difficulties in affording phone service, and others were unaware of LifeLine.8487 The Joint Commenters claim the 2022 California LifeLine Program Assessment presents additional findings that TTY users are under-utilizing LifeLine, and that LifeLine-eligible individuals with other disabilities may be as well.8588

 The Joint Commenters advise promoting LifeLine during the California Connect application process.
-Applicants can be made aware that a program exists that helps people afford basic phone service without prompting an

-82 See opening comments of CforAT and TURN filed 1/9/2024 at 9 applicant to disclose their income level.
+Applicants can be made aware that a program exists that helps people afford basic phone service without prompting an applicant to disclose their income level.
 Subsequent communications from California Connect can also promote Lifeline.
 They point out that the California Connect website already advertises the LifeLine program on its homepage with a banner.
-The LifeLine website should similarly promote California Connect on its home page, creating cross-promotion across the programs.86
+The LifeLine website should similarly promote California Connect on its home page, creating cross-promotion across the programs.8689 individuals with some mobility disabilities, also presenting the possibility for cross-promotion across these programs.